litmuschaos/litmus-docs/website/docs/user-guides/construct-workflow.md

 ---

-**Chaos Chaos Scenario** is a set of different operations coupled together to achieve desired chaos imapact on a Kubernetes Cluster. <br/>
+**Chaos Scenario** is a set of different operations coupled together to achieve desired chaos imapact on a Kubernetes Cluster. <br/>
-A basic chaos chaos scenario consists of these steps:
+A basic chaos scenario consists of these steps:

 1. Install ChaosExperiment
 2. Install ChaosEngine